fleaz/go-gitlab-irc/README.md

 # Webhook Set-Up

-By default, the bot will listen on localhost at port 8084. use the following URL to add it to your webhooks: `http://127.0.0.1:8084/notify`
+By default, the bot will listen on localhost at port 8084.
+Use the following URL to add it to your webhooks in gitlab: `http://127.0.0.1:8084/notify`